All-About-Berlin/ursus/README.md

 #### StaticAssetRenderer

 Simply copies static assets (CSS, JS, images, etc.) under `templates_path` to the same subdirectory in `output_path`.
 Files starting with `.` are ignored.
 Files and directories starting with `_` are ignored.

+It uses hard links instead of copying files.
+It's faster and it saves space.

 ## Getting started